-PRIVATE TOUR.
-Discover the rare wildlife, stunning scenery and ancient wonders of Jordan on this 12 day wildlife adventure.
+PRIVATE TOUR WITH WILDLIFE: Discover the rare wildlife, stunning scenery and ancient wonders of Jordan on this 12 day wildlife adventure.
 Explore Jerash and the incredible Rose Red City of Petra, encounter endangered Arabian Oryx at Shaumari Wildlife Reserve and camp in the Wadi Rum Desert.
 Enjoy floating in the Dead Sea and trekking through the scenic Dana Nature Reserve in search of the Nubian Ibex, caracal, array of birdlife and more.

 Welcome to Jordan!
 On arrival at the airport you’ll be transferred to your hotel where the evening is free to relax or explore at leisure.
 Perhaps visit some of the vibrant souqs in bustling downtown Amman, the heart of Jordan’s capital city.